heseber/perplexity-converter/README.md

 ## Settings

+### Reference start line tags

-The plugin settings can be used to add additional tag lines that define the beginning of the reference section for your own language.
+This setting can be used to add additional tag lines that define the beginning of the reference section for your own language.

+### Auto-select all text on mobile
+When enabled, automatically selects all text in the note on iOS/iPadOS if no text is currently selected.
+This makes it easier to process entire notes on mobile devices without having to manually select all text first.